-Description:This genuine silver Grosso coin was hand struck in Venice during the Medieval period.
+Description:This genuine silver Grosso coin was minted in Venice during the 13th century.
 Jesus Christ is featured on the obverse enthroned while wearing a nimbus crown.
-The Reverse depicts Saint Mark the Evangelist who is the Patron Saint of Venice and whose remains rest in the city.
-Saint Mark is shown holding a banner along with the Doge of Venice, who was the chief magistrate and leader.
+The letters IC XC shown are the Greek abbreviation for Jesus Christ.
+The reverse shows Saint Mark the Evangelist, who is the Patron Saint of Venice and whose remains rest in the city.
+Saint Mark is shown holding a banner along with the Doge of Venice, Lorenzo Tiepolo, who was the chief magistrate and leader.
 The Doge was elected for life by the city-state's aristocracy and was commonly the shrewdest elder in the city.

 In the High Middle Ages, Venice became extremely wealthy through its control of trade between Europe and the Eastern Mediterranean.
-During that period, the cities most famous church, St. Mark's Basilica was constructed and is known to be one of the finest examples of Byzantine architecture.
+During that period, the city’s most famous church, St. Mark's Basilica was constructed and is known to be one of the finest examples of Byzantine architecture.